-The 36 data sets in this study were selected to help achieve our goal examining learning curves for tree induction and logistic regression, using classification accuracy and probability estimation.
-In order to get a reasonable learning curve, each data set was required to have at least 700 observations.

-We chose many of the larger data sets from the UCI data repository (Blake and Merz, 2000) that represent data drawn from real domains (we avoided synthetic data).
+The 36 data sets in this study were selected to help achieve our goal of examining learning curves for tree induction and logistic regression, for the tasks of classification and ranking by probability of class membership.
+In order to get learning curves of a reasonable length, each data set was required to have at least 700 observations.
+To this end, we chose many of the larger data sets from the UCI data repository (Blake and Merz, 2000) and from other learning repositories.
+We selected data data drawn from real domains and avoided synthetic data.
 The rest were obtained from practitioners with real classification tasks with large data sets.
-The appendix gives source details.
+The appendix gives source details for all the data sets.